 Using hormone replacement therapy (HRT)

-In the UK, less than 1 in 100 (1%) of ovarian cancers are linked to hormone replacement therapy (HRT) use.
+Using HRT after the menopause increases the risk of ovarian cancer.
+In the UK, 4 in 100 (4%) ovarian cancers are linked to hormone replacement therapy (HRT) use.

 Smoking can increase the risk of certain types of ovarian cancer such as mucinous ovarian cancer.
 The longer you have smoked, the greater the risk.

 Asbestos is an insulating material that’s heat and fire resistant.
 The use of asbestos was banned in the late 1990s in the UK.
 It was widely used in:

 - building industry